skpickle/resident_evil_like/README.md

 # resident_evil_like
-Resident Evil 1 like project for research proposes
+Resident Evil 1 like school project